Hi! This is personal webpage of Neven Caplar.

 About Me

-Previously I was a member of the astronomy data group at Princeton University - I was working on the development of a 2d reduction pipeline for the upcoming Prime Focus Spectrograph, the instrument which is being installed on the Subaru Telescope.
+Previously I was a member of the astronomy data group at Princeton University - I was working on the development of a 2d reduction pipeline for the Prime Focus Spectrograph, the instrument operating on Subaru Telescope.
 I completed my Ph.D. at the Swiss Federal Institute of Technology in Zurich (ETH Zurich) in the group of dr. Simon Lilly.

 My research interests are mostly connected with the analysis of large datasets and variable sky research (especially AGN research).
 I enjoy programming and using advanced statistical methods to explore the data.
-You can find my research CV here and short description of some of my projects below.
+You can find my resume here and short description of some of my projects below.

 Projects